Background Checks and Employment

 7. Any other offense that is deemed relevant to the subject’s assignment within the past five years.

-penalties and timelines in suspending and revoking teaching licenses in regards to improper conduct by
+timelines in suspending and revoking teaching licenses in regards to improper conduct by educators.

 If the District denies an individual employment or terminates an employee because of information obtained through a background check, the individual or employee shall be given written notice of the reasons for denial or dismissal.
 The individual or employee shall be extended an opportunity to respond to the allegations by submitting a written appeal within ten working days of the District’s action.
 The appeal may consist of one or more of the following: